tlcheah2/stoic-quote-lambda-public-api/README.md

 ## Overview
 At this moment, this GET API returns data in the body as a JSON with the `author` and `quote`.

-## Caching
-The API uses a cache, which expires every hour so quotes do not get updated in this period.

 ## Usage
 GET https://api.themotivate365.com/stoic-quote